OctopusDeploy/docs/docs/deployment-examples/custom-scripts/error-handling.md

 }
 ```

-## Failing a Script With a Message
+## Failing a script with a message

 The fail step function will stop your script execution and return a non-zero error code.
 An optional message can be supplied.
 If supplied, the message replaces
 the `The remote script failed with exit code <code>` text in the deployment process overview page.